 What Other Winter Jackets Should You Consider?

-This jacket falls towards the more expensive side out of all the jackets we tested.
+This jacket falls towards the more expensive side out of all the women's jackets we tested.
 Yes, it is incredibly warm and insulated with 750 fill grey goose down, it's lightweight and very comfortable, but you don't get a ton of features for the price.
 We did enjoy testing this jacket.
-Its simple style was easy to dress up or down depending on what we were doing but keep in mind, it's not waterproof and isn't intended to be worn in wet weather.
+Its simple style was easy to dress up or down depending on what we were doing but keep in mind that it's not waterproof and isn't intended to be worn in wet weather.
 If you are willing to spend in this price range and are in the market for a more durable coat to wear in all types of weather, we recommend the Fjallraven Nuuk.
 If lightweight comfort is important to you, the Outdoor Research Coze Down Parka is a good option to consider.